 Therefore, given the plummeting of the Orthodox world into certain modernistic and ecumenistic ventures, particularly in the most blatant and visual persons such as the Patriarchs of Constantinople, Moscow, and the Archbishops and Metropolitans of the other Autocephalous bodies that have tolerated the same, this goes to show that a jump from Catholicism to Orthodoxy lands me in a very similar predicament.
 What predicament?
 That, despite the potential to cleanse the altars of the Church of unholy and unworthy names, the Episcopate at large simply will not take action.
 The Orthodox might speak of potentialities until the cows come home, but evidence of that would be required to make a compelling case for a Catholic to dismiss his baptismal vow in the Catholic communion and join the Orthodox where the same kind of explanations for outward toleration of evil communion will have to be defended.

 “Oh, but Erick, you need to just realize that you can ignore the outward situation and focus upon the divine mysteries, holy hesychia, and the gorgeous beauty of the liturgy will overcome those anxieties.”
 I always thought that the problems in Roman Catholicism were all on its face, but the problems in Orthodoxy are felt only during indigestion.
 Even a beautiful liturgy will be ineffective when, afterwards, you meet the Orthodox priest whose favorite theologian is Pope Benedict XVI.
 Or, that the woman’s bible study is reading a book on Bio Ethics which allow for certain forms of birth control.
 Or, that the priest of the next Orthodox Church down the road hosted a city festival, giving the microphone to a long friend to open the event who happens to be your own Catholic Bishop!
 Or how about a parish council whose concerns are with Greek festivals only?
 Not all of this is based on experience, but a mixture of experience and what one might reasonably expect in the current situation.
-“But Erick, you are focusing on chaff…look at the wheat!”
-Excuse me, could not the Roman Catholic also bypass the “chaff” and look to the traditional liturgy, which is on the rise?
-Could not the Roman Catholic look to the mystical tradition of the West?
-Could not the Catholic, ignore the “tares” and absorb themselves in the honey of the Western Apostolic tradition?
-I think that can happen just the same, and so again, a set of reasoning that helps Orthodox fix their minds through the chaff is easily a courtesy to pay to the Catholic who seeks to do the very same thing, only in the Catholic communion.
+To say the least, there is a good amount of nausea that one can expect from either their time in Catholicism or Orthodoxy.